-Yes, you may need to get a permit for fence installation.
+Regardless of the odds of your needing a permit, you should always inquire as to whether or not you actually need one.
+Better safe than sorry.
 If you do not want to run into problems once the job is underway, it is critical that you be all squared away with the powers that be.
 You can then focus on getting the actual building done properly, without fear that a building inspector will show up and throw cold water on your project.

-As with so many other undertakings in life, part of the key to success is getting the preparatory work done properly.
-Here are some other matters to check on prior to fence installation:
+As with so many other DIY projects, part of the key to success is getting the preparatory work done properly.
+Here are some matters to check on prior to fence installation:

-- You need to determine the location of underground gas, water and power lines prior to digging.
+- You need to determine the location of underground gas, water, and power lines prior to digging.
 Use the Dig Safe phone number to check.
 It is free, whereas if you damage a power line while making a fence hole, repairing that damage most certainly will not be free.

 Even if your application is accepted, you are not out of the woods.
 Some municipalities will give you a list of inspections that must take place during installation.
 Successfully passing these inspections sets you up for one, last inspection that puts the government's seal of approval on your structure.